 The staircase is a 1743 addition by Balthasar Neumann, an architect best known for having designed the palace of the Prince-Bishops of Würzburg.
 You may wish to see the grand staircase designed by Luigi Vanvitelli at Caserta a few years later.

 The formal gardens were designed by Dominique Girard, a pupil of André Le Nôtre, who created those at Versailles.
-Because the ground surrounding the palace is flat he could not add the waterfalls which characterize other similar mansions (see those at Caserta and La Granja di San Ildefonso near Segovia).
+Because the ground surrounding the palace is flat Girard could not add the waterfalls which he designed at Nymphenburg and at Belvedere Palace in Vienna and which characterize other similar mansions (see those at Caserta and La Granja di San Ildefonso near Segovia).

 Woodland between Schloss Augustusburg and Schloss Falkenlust